dj-nitehawk/MongoDB.Entities/Documentation/wiki/Entities-Save.md

 var book = new Book { Title = "The Power Of Now" };
 await book.SaveAsync();
 ```
-new entities are automatically assigned an `ID` when saved. saving an entity that has the `ID` already populated will *[replace](Schema-Changes.md)* the matching entity in the database if it exists. if an entity with that `ID` does not exist in the database, a new one will be created. aka upserted.
+new entities are automatically assigned an `ID` when saved. saving an entity that has the `ID` already populated will *[replace](Schema-Changes.md)* the matching entity in the database if it exists. if an entity with that `ID` does not exist in the database, a new one will be created.

 # Save multiple entities